sstsimulator/sst-docs/docs/core/iface/StandardMem/req/class.md

 ```cpp
 void setSuccess();
 ```
-Calling this function unsets the `F_FAIL` flag on the `Request`, indicating that the `Request` was successful.
-It is not neccessary to call this function on unconditional requests.
+Calling this function removes the `F_FAIL` flag from the `Request`, indicating that the `Request` was successful.
+It is not necessary to call this function on unconditional requests.

 ### unsetSuccess
 ```cpp